Back to News & Events

 Key points:

-• The MLA Producer Demonstration Site (PDS) program – which provides support for producer-led groups to pursue new skills and implement new management practices – has delivered $194.5 million in total net benefits to participating producers.
+• The MLA Producer Demonstration Site (PDS) program – which provides support for producer-led groups to pursue new skills and implement new management practices.

 Profit-boosting research

-The MLA Producer Demonstration Site (PDS) program – which provides support for producer-led groups to pursue new skills and implement new management practices – has delivered $194.5 million in total net benefits to participating producers as a result of completed projects between 2015–2022.
-In 2021–22 this will be equivalent to $12.7 million in annual net benefits to participating producers.
+The MLA Producer Demonstration Site (PDS) program – which provides support for producer-led groups to pursue new skills and implement new management practices – has delivered $1229.7 million in total net benefits to participating producers as a result of completed projects between 2015–2023.
+MLA’s investment in PDS since 2015 has delivered $14.2M in annual net benefits to producers in 2023–24.

-On average, this means producers can expect an additional net benefit of $6/ha annually as a result of their participation in the program.
+On average, this means producers can expect an additional net benefit of $2.29 to $5.89/ha annually as a result of their participation in the program.

-With the annual call for Producer Demonstration Sites opening on 3 April, we speak to MLA Project Manager, Alana McEwan, about her top tips for preparing a high-quality application.
+With the annual call for Producer Demonstration Site projects opening on 1 April, we speak to MLA Project Manager, Alana McEwan, about her top tips for preparing a high-quality application.

-“Producers and farming organisations should always try and be on the front foot when it comes to effective managing techniques and making improvements to their business practices,” Alana said.
+“Producers and farming organisations should always strive to be proactive in adopting effective management techniques and improving their business practices,” Alana said.

-Before proceeding with a preliminary PDS application, producer and/or farming systems groups should:
+Before proceeding with a preliminary PDS application, applicants should:

 1. Register for the MLA Producer Demonstration Site webinar